Explore 150 years of anthropological research

-With a distinguished tradition of scholarship that stretches over 150 years, the Institute remains committed to promoting the public understanding of anthropology, education, and the contribution of anthropology to public affairs.
+With a distinguished tradition of scholarship that stretches over 150 years, the Institute remains committed to promoting the public understanding of anthropology, and to further the contribution of anthropology to public affairs, culture, education and society.

-The Institute’s archives contain nearly 1 million pieces of unique content, including research data, papers, fieldwork, drawings and photographs, as well as a wealth of previously uncatalogued material.
+The Institute’s archives contain nearly one million pieces of unique content, including research data, papers, fieldwork, drawings and photographs, and a wealth of previously uncatalogued material.

 Subjects and Themes

 - African Art